elinorv21/RNA-Seq_workshop/README.md

 ## Workshop Materials
 ### rna-seq workshop.pdf and revised:
 This is the slide deck from the workshop. "revised" is the latest version.

-### Workshop_Manual.pdf:
+### Workshop Manual Table of Contents:
-Workshop_Manual_Chapter1.pdf, etc: This is a manual to performing RNA-Seq data analysis and augments the slide deck.
+Purpose: This is a manual for performing RNA-Seq data analysis and augments the slide deck.
+Chapter 1: Introduction to RNA-Seq Data Analysis: Savio, Galaxy, and Relevant Coding Chapter 2: Introduction to Data Cleaning: The fastQC, MultiQC, and Trimmomatic Tools Chapter 3.
+Introduction to Alignment and Quantification: The STAR and featureCounts Tools Chapter 4.
+Introduction to Differential Gene Expression Analysis: Exploratory Data Analysis (Visualization) Chapter 5.
+Introduction to Functional Analysis: Cluster Analysis: The clusterProfiler Tool Chapter 6.
+Introduction to Alternative Splicing Analysis: The rMATS, DEXSeq, and Sashimi Plot Tools

 ## SLURM files
 ### mouse_star.sh: